JamieWilson2000/MS1TonightIFancy/README.md

 - From this point on you can type in and access your site on any device with an internet browser which is ideal for testing purposes.

+## For those wishing to develop the site further using a repository clone:
+- You must first ensure that you have a current Github account.
+- Be running the most up to date version of Google Chrome with the Gitpod browser extension installed.
+- Login to Github with your own github account.
+- Navigate to the Project Github Repository page.
+- Click the New button, this will trigger a new workspace.
+- Under Create a new Repository select Import a Repository
+- Now, in the Your Old Repository Clone URL field, type in "https://github.com/JamieWilson2000/MS1TonightIFancy.git"
+- Enter in a new relevant repository name and click Begin Import.
+- After a short while you'll recieve a message saying that the new repository is ready with a link to take you to it.
+- From here on, open gipod and continue future developments.

 # Methods of Testing

 - Throughout the development stage I used a handful of methods to ensure the site looked and acted appropriately.<br> These included: